JorelAli/CommandAPI/docssrc/src/brigadier.md

 #### Writing the code

 Now that we've established what we want, we can finally begin writing the code!
 First we want to create a literal `randomchance`.
 It's a literal because literal values don't change (similar to say `run` or `if` from the `/execute` command).
-To create a literal, we'll use the `registerNewLiteral` method described above.
+To create a literal, we'll use the `fromLiteralArgument` method described above, and then build it using the `.build()` method:

 ```java
 {{#include ../../CommandAPI/commandapi-core/src/test/java/Examples.java:declareliteral}}